Ashwagandha

 How does ashwagandha compare to other adaptogens?

 Ashwagandha is one of the most potent Ayurvedic herbs for stress reduction and increasing energy.
-Unlike other adaptogens, like Rhodiola and ginseng, which boost endurance and mental clarity, ashwagandha supplements work differently, focusing on hormone health and overall well-being.
+Unlike other adaptogens, such as Rhodiola and ginseng, which boost endurance and mental clarity, ashwagandha supplements work differently, focusing on hormone balance and overall well-being.